 The contrast the Mayor drew was an astute one.
 Both Edmund and Elanore fell silent as they realized their short-sightedness.
 They had not seen the similarities in how the two groups were going about preparing for the worst of the winter in similar ways.
 And worse — they had not realized the vast differences that existed between these two camps — differences that might be critical to survival.

 Mrs. Winchester sighed.
 “I can only hope that by coming here, I will learn something useful to help the townspeople.
-But-” she addressed Edmund. ”–Perhaps Gregory has some news.
+However–” she turned to address Edmund.
+“Perhaps Gregory has some news.
 I presume you have seen him?”

-Gregory himself had not said anything meaningful, for he did not have the information that Ilva had provided.
-Edmund considered for a moment what to say.
+For a moment, Edmund considered what to say.
 With his eye at the lady at the window, he spoke.
 “In fact, I have seen him today.
 He spoke of the possible return of bears and wolves during the eclipse.”

 “But that’s no surprise is it?”
 Elanore frowned at the weight of importance Edmund had attached to the words.
-“Even Grandfather said that they had once been quite a few of them here.”
+“Even Grandfather said that they had once been more than a few of them here.”

 Suddenly, the lady at the window stood and stretched.
 Edmund did not wish her to suspect how much he really knew.
 “Gregory thinks the beasts will migrate here for the winter or should.
 Animals often return to their ancestral spawning grounds.
 It would not be unreasonable to think this is part of their behavior.
 But there may be other things that follow them.”